lwasser/lwasser.github.io/content/blog/2022/2022-12-17-hidden-cost-open-education-resources.md

 format](https://www.neonscience.org/resources/learning-hub/tutorials/hdf5-intro-r)
 for working with hyperspectral remote sensing data.

-Within 5 years, NEON reorganized their HDF5 file structure to be more user-friendly.
-Better for users, but it meant every single lesson needed updating.
+Within 1-2 years, NEON reorganized their HDF5 file structure to be more user-friendly.
+Better for users, but it meant every single lesson needed an update.

 We had the resources to update them because these lessons supported an active program.
 But what happens when resources run out and outdated